cas81695/Weather-Dashboard/README.md

 This Application allows the user to learn of the weather via locally or search

-The main container will display the current city with the tempature, huminity, and uv index
+The main container will display the current city with the temperature, humidity, and uv index

-A five day forecast will be shown of the current city displayed which shows the tempature and huminity
+A five day forecast will be shown of the current city displayed which shows the temperature and humidity

 A local storage will contian previous inputs by the user